Laurent-Widjaja/ABM-Dynamic-Pricing-Policies-in-E-Commerce/README.md

 continuous pricing.

 The models are implemented in Python Mesa, an agent-based modeling framework effective to study the dynamics of a system and the impact of individual actions and reactions in complex systems.
-It is used because of its because of its versatility and integration with other Python libraries.
+It is used because of its versatility and integration with other Python libraries.

 Improvements could be made because of the challenges when creating the ABMs.
 Consumer behaviors could be implemented more realistically, by adding a higher variety of customers reflecting reality better.
 Including different types of firms in the models, would improve